oVirt/ovirt-site/source/node/plugins.html.md

 #### For 3rd Party Packager

-*   Package 3rd party software in RPM, following [Fedora Packagking Guideline|<http://fedoraproject.org/wiki/Packaging/Guidelines>]
+*   Package 3rd party software in RPM, following [Fedora Packaging Guideline](http://fedoraproject.org/wiki/Packaging/Guidelines)
 *   In addition to normal Fedora Guidelines, will need to use additional guidelines being presently developed for a new concept called Stacks.
 This will be proposed and ideally integrated into the Fedora Guidelines, but it covers topics like:
     -   Structured namespace located under the /opt directory with a format like: /opt/<vendor>/<plugin name>.
     -   Spec file conventions that utilize the /opt structure rather than normal /usr /etc structures.